GOAT MOUNTAIN TRAIL #135

 - A map.
 The trail can be hard to find sometimes.

 - Long pants.
-Overgrown brush, downed trees, can be abundant in early summer before our volunteer trail crew clears the path.
+Overgrown brush and downed trees can be abundant in early summer before our volunteer trail crew clears the path.

 - A trowel to do your business and a bag for your trash.
 There is not bathroom at the trailhead so you’ll have to bury your business and pack out your toilet paper.